 On the other hand, Cloud applications can be rapidly deployed or scaled on-demand, fully exploiting resource virtualization.
 Consolidation is the most common technique used for reducing the number of servers on which VMs are hosted to improve server-side resource fragmentation, and is typically achieved through VM migration.
-When a VM migrates, it retains its IP address, and the standard 5tuple (source and destination addresses, source and destination ports, protocol) used to describe a flow remain the same.
-This implies that migrating a VM from one server to another will inevitably alter the end-to-end traffic flow paths requiring subsequent dynamic change or update of the affected policy requirements [5].
-Clearly, change of the point of network attachment as a result of VM migrations substantially increases the risk of breaking predefined sequence of middlebox traversals and lead to violations of policy requirements.
-It has been demonstrated in PACE [1] that deployment of applications in Cloud DC without considering network policies may lead to up to 91% policy violations.
+When a VM migrates, it retains its IP address, and the standard 5-tuple (source and destination addresses, source and destination ports, protocol) used to describe a flow remains the same.
+This implies that migrating a VM from one server to another will inevitably alter the end-to-end traffic flow paths, requiring subsequent dynamic change or update of the affected policy requirements [11].
+Clearly, the change of the point of network attachment as a result of VM migrations substantially increases the risk of breaking predefined sequence of middlebox traversals and leads to violations of policy requirements.
+It has been demonstrated that, in PACE [1], VM placements in Cloud DC without considering network policies may lead to up to 91% policy violations.

-It is common in DCs that an application involving multiple VMs (e.g., indexing, document, web, etc.) is hosted in non-collocated servers.
-The underlying traffic flows need to traverse distinct firewalls and IPSes that are attached to different switches and routers, making the true end-to-end paths longer than shortest paths due to middlebox traversals (see Fig. 1).
-Therefore, when deciding where to migrate any one of these VMs, locations of these middleboxes have to be taken into considerations.
-Failing to do so, will not only lead to sub-optimal performance due to much longer middlebox traversal paths, but also cause service disruption and unreachability as a result of being unable to follow a predefined sequence of middlebox traversal rules.
-However, to date, network policy and VM management are treated disjointly.
-PACE [1] is the only work that jointly considers middlebox traversal and VM placement in a Cloud DC environment, however it only considers static placement and does not provide any reliable mechanisms to facilitate subsequent dynamic VM migration.
-In contrast, our initial effort has shown that policy-aware dynamic VM consolidation can remarkably improve network utilization [6].
+It is common in DCs that a multi-tier application involving multiple VMs (e.g., indexing, document, web, etc.) is hosted in non-collocated servers.
+The underlying traffic flows need to traverse distinct firewalls and IPSes that are attached to different switches and routers, making the true end-to-end paths longer than the shortest paths due to middlebox traversals (see Fig. 1), incurring redundant cross traffic between switches.
+Therefore, when deciding where to migrate any one of these VMs, not only dependency of VMs but also the locations of these middleboxes have to be taken into consideration.
+Failing to do so will not only lead to sub-optimal performance due to much longer middlebox traversal paths, but will also cause service disruption and unreachability as a result of being unable to follow a predefined sequence of middlebox traversal rules.

+Using the SDN+NFV paradigm described above, such as OpenNF [8] and FlowTags [9], may be able to implement the correct sequence of traversal even when VMs migrate, but they neither ensure shortest traversal paths nor reduce network communication cost.
+S-CORE [12] has demonstrated that the shortest path between any two communicating VMs gives minimal communication cost in data center network environments.
+PACE [1] jointly considers middlebox traversal and VM placement in a Cloud DC environment, however it only considers static placement and does not provide any reliable mechanisms to facilitate subsequent dynamic VM migration.
+In comparison, we focus on dynamic VM management, and our initial effort has shown that policy-aware dynamic VM consolidation can remarkably improve network utilization [13].